 This Self-Representation Guide for Micro, Small and Medium-Sized Enterprises in the Federation of Bosnia and Herzegovina (the Guide) is produced under the Bosnia and Herzegovina (BiH) Commercial Justice Technical Assistance Project (Project) implemented by the World Bank and funded with UK aid from the UK Government.
-The objective of the Project is to support justice institutions in implementing reforms that improve efficiency and access to commercial justice in BiH, building on the recommendations of the UK-funded 2016 Feasibility Study on Improving Commercial Case Management in the Federation of Bosnia and Herzegovina (FBiH).
-The Project is part of a broader World Bank initiative to raise awareness of reform opportunities and inform policy dialogue on the efficiency, quality, and access to justice across countries in the Western Balkans, with a view to improve the performance of justice systems in these countries.
+The objective of the Project is to support justice institutions in implementing reforms that improve efficiency and access to commercial justice in BiH, building on the recommendations of the UK-funded 2016 Feasibility Study on Improving Commercial Case Management in the Federation of Bosnia and Herzegovina.
+The Project is part of a broader World Bank initiative to raise awareness of reform opportunities and inform policy dialogue on the efficiency, quality, and access to justice across countries in these countries.